-WPCampus is looking for stories, how-tos, hypotheticals, demos, case studies and more for our fifth annual in-person conference focused on WordPress in higher education.
+WPCampus 2020 Online is looking for stories, how-tos, hypotheticals, demos, case studies and more for our online conference focused on WordPress in Higher Education.

 Why speak at WPCampus?

 This event is a great opportunity for first-time speakers.
 If you use WordPress in higher ed, we’d love for you to share your work (and brains) with our community.
 Our call for speakers is not limited to those who work in higher ed as you do not have to be in higher education to bring value to our community.

 If you’re having trouble finding inspiration or fleshing out ideas, start by checking out our Speaker Training videos.
 These videos may help get your vision into a submittable format.
 And feel free to share your ideas with us for feedback!

 Over the years, we’ve continued to experiment with our program and aim to provide a variety of formats:

 - 45-minute lectures on various topics with 1-2 presenters.

 - 45-minute discussion on a specific topic with a facilitator and a panel of experts.